csmc-vaneykjlab/QCeltis/README.md

 QCeltis a command-line python package that provides users with quality control assessement along with easy-to-intepret visualizations to help idenitfy issues at sample preparation, digestion and acquisition steps of the MS experiment process.
 To do so, QCeltis provides a way to perform quality control analysis through 2 primary steps:

-1) ID-Free: parses input consisting of mzML files and extracts raw data metrics such as: MS1 and MS2 TIC, MS2/MS1 Spectral Ratio, Max Base Peak Intensities.
-During this step, the script applies user-defined thresholds, if given and outlier analysis to identify "bad" quality control samples that are not consistent with the rest of the dataset.
+1) ID-Free: parses input consisting of mzML files and extracts raw data metrics such as: Log MS1 and MS2 TIC, MS2/MS1 Spectral Ratio, Log Max Base Peak Intensities.
+During this step, the script applies user-defined thresholds (if provided) and performs outlier analysis to identify "bad" quality control samples that are not consistent with the rest of the dataset.
 2) ID-Based: parses input from data processed through a search engine, such as Dia-NN or OpenSWATH.
-The input file contain protein, peptide or precursor-level intensities, or all 3 can be provided.
+The input file contains protein, peptide or precursor-level intensities, or all 3 can be provided.
 Metrics such as quantification information, intensity CVs, common peptide/precursor TIC, miscleaved peptides count, etc are extracted and user-defined thresholds are applied to identify "bad" samples.

 After extracting ID-Free and ID-Based metrics and identifying outliers, the script provides samplewise "PASS/FAIL" labels which are reported in the output Excel Reports.
 Additionally, a sample grouping file can be provided by the user which is used to perform groupwise (either plates or batches) quality control analysis across the provided quality control samples.
 Additional plots and reports are generated when the grouping file is provided and a groupwise "PASS/FAIL" label is reported in the outputs.